-The study was undertaken to understand the activity time budget of Asian elephants in Rajaji National Park, North West India.
-A total of three elephants were selected from an identified group (one adult female, one sub-adult female and one juvenile).
+The study was undertaken to understand the activity time budget of Asian elephants in Rajaji National Park, Northwest India.
+A total of three elephants were selected from an identified group (one adult female, one subadult female and one juvenile).
 Besides, a solitary adult male elephant was also identified separately for observing the activities.
-Activities were classified into three broader heads - feeding, movement and associated other behavioural activities.
-Literature reveals that the budgeting of different activities within a specified period of time provides an opportunity to analyses their strategies of behavioural patterns which can also help in the management of the species.
-This type of field study is of paramount importance and its outcomes being significant can be incorporated in the management plans.
+Activities were classified into three broader heads i.e. feeding, movement and associated other behavioural activities.
+Literature reveals that the budgeting of different activities within a specified period of time provides an opportunity to analyse their strategies of behavioural patterns which can also help in the management of the species.
+This type of field study is of paramount importance and its outcomes being significant can be incorporated into management plans.